Author: Jenny Han

 What if all the crushes you ever had found out how you felt about them…all at once?

 I had been eyeing this series for a while despite the fact that I rarely read YA contemporary romance.
 I picked up the boxed set on a whim because I had always been interested in the story blurb and the fact that the main character is biracial like me.
-If it wasn’t for the fact that I had to put the book down when my husband started tucking us in at five a.m., I would have devoured this entire book in one sitting.
-I am keeping this spoiler-free because I find that it is a story that is best enjoyed going in as blind as possible as I did.
+I’m so glad that I finally picked this up because if it wasn’t for my husband starting to tuck us in for bed at five a.m., I would have devoured this entire book in one sitting.
+I was hooked.

 The story follows a rising junior named Lara Jean, who writes letters to her crushes when she’s ready to move on.
 She is described as quirky, she isn’t popular but she’s also not unpopular, and she’s never had a boyfriend.
 Lara Jean is really close to her family, she’s privileged, and she enjoys girly hobbies like scrapbooking, baking, and knitting.
-In some respects, she comes off immature but I find this to be just fine given her age.
-A lot of readers expect her to be mature, but many high schoolers aren’t.
+A lot of reviewers call Lara Jean immature but many high schoolers ARE immature.
 I found myself relating to her because I was a lot like her when I was in high school.
 I had crushes, but I never pursued any of them, I never dated anyone at school like a lot of my friends that had boyfriends all through middle and high school.
-I felt inexperienced as compared to my peers, but it didn’t really bother me.
+I felt inexperienced compared to my peers, but it didn’t really bother me.

-I also really loved most of the characters, and especially the relationship that Lara Jean has with her sisters no matter how obnoxious they are to each other.
+I also really loved most of the characters, and especially the relationship that Lara Jean has with her sisters, even when they are being obnoxious toward each other.
 The only thing that I wish would have been better developed would’ve been Lara Jean’s friendship with Chris.
-They’re probably the closest thing to best friends, but the friendship didn’t feel fleshed out or authentic to me.
-Perhaps it’ll be better with subsequent books, but I’m not counting on it.
+They’re close friends, but the friendship didn’t feel fleshed out or authentic to me.

 The hook for the story is that somehow, those old good-bye crush letters are sent out, and Lara Jean finds herself confronted with all of those crushes.
 It is deliciously amusing and a recipe for so much drama, especially when one of those crushes would mean betraying someone close to her.
 While I didn’t like the pseudo-love triangle with this character, in some ways it was believable.
 This book has all of the frustrating drama that comes with most teen romance novels, but I didn’t find myself minding in the slightest.
 The chapters are short and a lot happens in each chapter, and it was nice to just turn my brain off and enjoy the ride.